For from his fullness we have all received grace upon grace – John 1:16

 During a night of worship, one of the girls on the trip burst into tears.
 I walked with her outside of the room so that we could talk and, as she began telling me some of the heavy things she was struggling with, I asked, “Lord, what do I say?”

-I was complaining to my husband.
-Again.
-The frustration of the day poured out of me as I recounted the story.
-I had played by the rules, poured my heart and soul into the project, and worked my tail off.
-And then someone else got the credit.
+I was complaining to my husband, and the frustration of the day poured out of me as I recounted the story.
+I had played by the rules, poured my heart and soul into a project, and worked my tail off to get it done.

 You know who might not be the best candidate for spreading the Good News?
 Someone who is perpetually expecting bad news.
 I’ve been there.
 I prefer to call myself a realist, but the truth is that I am often cynical, expecting the worst from people and situations.
 I let my past hurts and disappointments color the way I see the things around me.